FuelLabs/sway/docs/src/introduction/overview.md

 test result: ok.
 1 passed; 0 failed; 0 ignored; 0 measured; 0 filtered out; finished in 0.24s
 ```

 Congratulations, you've just created and tested your first Sway smart contract 🎉.
-Now you can build a frontend to interact with your contract using the Typescript SDK.
+Now you can build a frontend to interact with your contract using the TypeScript SDK.
 You can find a step-by-step guide to building a front end for your project [here](https://luizstacio.github.io/fuels-ts/QUICKSTART).